 As with the 2013 game, gamers can choose to upgrade Lara’s skills as a hunter, brawler, or survivor in any order they wish and this, combined with the greatly-improved stealth feature, will allow them to customise their Rise experience to suit their own play style preferences.
 It’s now entirely possible to sneak through enemy territories without killing every last NPC or attracting unwanted attention.
 If you find the idea of picking and choosing which skills to upgrade a tad daunting, check out this handy guide put together by the guys over at Game Informer.

 The crafting features are a new addition to the Tomb Raider franchise and it seems that people either love them or hate them.
 For those who have limited free time for gaming, collecting resources and crafting ammo and gear may seem like a chore and time better spent on raiding tombs or tracking down relics.
 But, thankfully, there’s always a lot of ammo lying around for the time poor.
 For the rest of us, it’s a relief to be able to craft much-needed ammo or heal wounds on the fly, especially in the heat of battle.

 And, last but not least, there’s my favourite new feature: language XP.
 Reading documents and studying murals will boost Lara’s proficiency in three languages – Ancient Greek, Russian, and Mongolian – and allow her to decipher monoliths, which reveal the location of buried coin caches in the vicinity.

-While this adds an extra element of authenticity to the whole tomb raiding experience, I feel the developers could have taken this a step further by forcing gamers to decrypt some of the inscriptions for themselves, making them rely the information contained within the collectible documents for clues to their decryption.
-Though perhaps I’m just asking for too much…
+While this adds an extra element of authenticity to the whole tomb raiding experience, I feel the developers could have taken this a step further by forcing gamers to decrypt some of the inscriptions for themselves, making them rely the information contained within the collectable documents for clues to their decryption.
+Though perhaps I’m just asking for too much.

 Some Final Thoughts